-to a file called file-list.txt.
-The command ls -1 lists each file in a single line, with no further info and this output will be written to file-list.txt instead of printed to the terminal as usual.
+In this example, we redirect the stdout of the command 1s to a file called file-list.txt.
+The command 1s -1 lists each file in a single line, with no further info and this output will be written to file-list.txt instead of printed to the terminal as usual.